 Solefield School was founded in 1948 as a very small boarding school.
-The first Head flew a spitfire in the Battle of Britain.
+One of the first Heads flew a spitfire in the Battle of Britain.
 He and his wife lived at the top of the school (where the Art Studio is now) and taught, looked after all the pupils as well as cooking for them and marking out fields borrowed from the water board which were then where the houses on Fiennes Way now stand.
 Prior to this, the main building was originally a family house first owned by Henry Sowerby (1834-1919), who built the house c.1878.

 The school stands next to the site of the Battle of Solefield, which took place on 18th June 1450 when a rebellious army of over 5000 ‘rebels,’ led by Jack Cade, tried to overthrow Henry VI.
 “The refusal of the council to receive complaint was followed by a victory of the Kentishmen over the Royal forces at Sevenoaks" .
 A plaque is situated at the end of Solefields Road to commemorate this battle.